Crinibus/scraper/tech_scraper/README.md

 {}
 ```

-Then delete the lines under the last if-statement in scraper.py.
+Then delete all the lines in file "scrape_links.py" apart from the import line at the top.

 Then just add products like described [here](#add-products).